 San Antonio, Texas 78205

-Great tasting barbeque is served here by friendly folks.
+A great-tasting barbeque is served here by friendly folks.
 As in many barbeque restaurants, a straightforward menu board is on the wall, and you order at the counter.
-Excellent bread pudding also!
+Excellent bread pudding, also!
 We were pleased with our late afternoon lunch here.

 Guadalajara Grill